Breast Augmentation in Dallas by Dr. Bryan Armijo

 What type of breast implant looks and feels the most natural?

-If your goal is to have a more natural feel and appearance, most surgeons recommend choosing silicone implants instead of saline ones.
-The silicone gel texture is similar to breast tissue.
+If your goal is to have a more natural feel and appearance, most surgeons recommend choosing silicone implants instead of saline breast implants.
+The silicone gel texture is similar to natural breast tissue.
 If you have sufficient breast tissue to cover the implants, the results will be similar if comparing silicone gel implants and saline implants.